Serving Opportunities during COVID-19

 - Order supplies online and ship to: Refuge House c/o Elder Coleman, 1644 Hoefgen St., Indianapolis, 46203.

-- Urgent need for masks (homemade or otherwise) for staff and guests.
+- Masks (homemade or otherwise) are still needed for staff and guests.

 - Drop off or mail to: Wheeler Mission, 245 N. Delaware St., Indianapolis, 46204 or 215 S. Westplex Ave., Bloomington, 47404.